 - Twice as much fiber and over 30mg less cholesterol than traditional cookie bars.

-To indulge in another decadent dessert bar try these Super Fudgy Sweet Potato Brownies.
+Indulge in another decadent dessert bar; try these Super Fudgy Sweet Potato Brownies.

 GF Peanut Butter Bars & Bites